kelemen/LifeInRect/readme.md

 Example screen shots
 --------------------

-The download section contains a zipped version of some screen shots of several stages of the world.
+I have made some [screenshots](https://github.com/kelemen/wiki-resources/tree/LifeInRect) of several stages of the world.
 The graphs are set to a constant scale in order for the screen shots to be comparable (this makes it a little hard to see that aggressiveness against entities with different appearance are clearly higher).